-Stepping Stones is a training package on HIV/AIDS, gender issues, communication and relationship skills.
+This package, part of the Strategies for Hope series, is a training package on HIV/AIDS, gender issues, communication and relationship skills.
 Launched in December 1995, it is designed both for use in existing HIV/AIDS projects and in general development projects which plan to introduce an on-going AIDS component.
-It grew out of a need to address the vulnerability of women and young people in decision-making about sexual behaviour.